 Professor Malone received her B.A. from Vassar, her J.D. from Duke, where she was Research and Managing Editor of the Duke Law Journal, and her LL.M. from the University of Illinois.
 Prior to joining the William and Mary faculty in 1988, she served as a law clerk for the Honorable Wilbur F. Pell, United States Court of Appeals for the Seventh Circuit, and practiced law in Chicago and Atlanta.

 - Co-author, Analytical Methods and Approaches for Water Resources Project Planning (Nat'l Res.
-Council, Nat'l Acad.
+Council, Nat'l.
+Acad.
 Sci.
-2004) (Gregory B. Baecher et al.).
+2004) (with Gregory B. Baecher et al).

 - International Human Rights (Thomson West 2003).

 - Co-author, Casebook, International Law and Litigation in the U.S. Courts (Thomson West 2002) (with J. Paust & J. Van Dyke) (2 revisions).

 - Co-author, Criminal Law (LexisNexis 2000) (with J. Cook, P. Marcus & G. Moohr) (6 revisions).

 - Environmental Law (Emanuel 1997).

 - Environmental Law Selected Statutes & Regulations (West 1992) (1 revision).

 - Co-author, Casebook, Environmental Law: Cases and Materials (Lexis 1992) (with M. Tabb) (2 revisions).

 - Casebook, Environmental Regulation of Land Use (West 1990) (annual supplements).